 Are you living the life you want to live?

-7 months ago I was sitting on the beach in Thaliand with my husband gearing up to play with a local baby elephant.
+A couple years ago, I was sitting on the beach in Thaliand with my husband gearing up to play with a local baby elephant.
 Suddenly my husband got an alert on his phone.
 He was silent for a few minutes while peering intently at the screen.
 Worried something might be wrong, I asked him, “What’s going on?
 Everything ok?”
 He laughed and said, “Do you want to go to Dubai?”

 Amazingly, Etihad Air (the official airline of United Arab Emirates) had posted an error in their fare pricing.
 Instead of a $2,140 round-trip ticket price, someone had forgotten the “4” and posted a $210 round-trip airfare!
 This is a ridiculous price for getting across the world.
 We had mere moments to jump on it before the error was corrected by the system.
 I had never been to Dubai or even that part of the world, but my husband and I had vowed to push ourselves out of our comfort zones and take as many adventure trips as we can before having kids.
 Specifically, we have agreed to live a regret-free life.

 I took a deep breath and went with my gut.
 “Let’s book it.”

 5 months later we had arrived in the magical city that is Dubai:

 We spent seven days exploring the United Arab Emirates and checking off multiple bucket list items.
 We trekked through the desert:

 We went to the tallest building in the world, the Burj Khalifa:

 We visited beautiful mosques in Abu Dhabi, the Shiekh Zayed Grand Mosque:

 Now it’s your turn.